 Being the #1 telco company in Australia, Telstra is never behind other service providers when it comes to great deals to consumers.
 While it’s not exactly the most affordable, Telstra is still a staple choice for those who are willing to pay more for reliability, speed, and stability.

 Optus is another trusted brand in Australia’s internet landscape.
 Aside from its fixed wireless plans, the telco is also offering 4G-powered broadband plans with data allocations that are deemed more generous than Telstra’s.

-If you are interested in these plans for the same reason as you are interested in Telstra’s (reliability, speed, and stability), these are your options: $15 for 5GB of data, $25 for 25GB of data, and $50 for 75GB of data.
+If you are interested in these plans for the same reason as you are interested in Telstra’s (reliability, speed, and stability), these are your options: $15 for 5GB of data, $25 for 30GB of data, $45 for 60GB of data, and $60 for 100GB of data.
 These SIM-only plans are also offered on a no-contract term.

 If Telstra and Optus do not meet your standards or maybe they are not the ideal choice of networks in your area, then you might want to check out Vodafone’s mobile broadband plans.

 You can get the more affordable options of $20 for 30GB of data or $40 for $70GB of data.
 There is also the option for you to pay $60 for 150GB of data.
 All mobile broadband plans are offered on no-contract terms.